rng-guy/NFSMWBartender/README.md

 * at what time interval you gain passive bounty,
 * the maximum combo-bounty multiplier for destroying cops quickly,
 * the internal cooldown for non-Strategy roadblock requests,
-* the internal cooldown for Heavy / LeaderStrategy requests,
+* the internal cooldown for Strategy requests,
 * what vehicles spawn through HeavyStrategy 3 (the ramming SUVs),
 * what vehicles spawn through HeavyStrategy 4 (the roadblock SUVs),
 * what vehicles spawn through LeaderStrategy 5 / 7 (Cross and his henchmen), and